CaliforniaHerps.com

 Adult California Lyresnake, Pisgah, San Bernardino County © John Buckman

-This is the striped form of lyre snake mentioned by Robert Stebbins his 2003 field guide information about the Western Lyre Snake: "Dark individuals that tend to have a middorsal stripe of light brown have been found at the Pisgah lava flow in the Mojave Desert, Calif."
+This might be the striped form of lyre snake mentioned by Robert Stebbins his 2003 field guide information about the Western Lyre Snake: "Dark individuals that tend to have a middorsal stripe of light brown have been found at the Pisgah lava flow in the Mojave Desert, Calif."

 Northern Rubber Boa Northern Rubber Boa Spotted Leaf-nosed Snake Spotted Leaf-nosed Snake